 Parking ticket costs:

-- The minimum penalty for illegally parking in accessible parking areas is $100.00.
+- The penalty for illegally parking in accessible parking areas will range from $20 to $100.

 - Continued parking violations within a twelve (12) month period will result in the cancellation of the permit and/or withdrawal of University parking privileges; as will failure to observe traffic signs or to comply with the instructions of any authorized official employed in the control of traffic or parking.